sansajn/sansajn.github.io/_posts/2021-03-12-remove-snap.md

 commands, then

-- mark `snapd` as *persona non grata* so it will not be installed by other package as a dependancy with
+- mark `snapd` as *persona non grata* so it will not be installed by other package as a dependency with

 ```bash
 sudo apt-mark hold snapd